meta-llama/llama-cookbook/end-to-end-use-cases/whatsapp_llama_4_bot/README.md

-# WhatsApp and Llama4 APIs ( build your own multi-modal chatbot)
+# WhatsApp and Llama 4 APIs : Build your own multi-modal chatbot

 Welcome to the WhatsApp Llama4 Bot !
-This bot leverages the power of the Llama4 APIs to provide intelligent and interactive responses to users via WhatsApp.
+This bot leverages the power of the Llama 4 APIs to provide intelligent and interactive responses to users via WhatsApp.
 It supports text, image, and audio interactions, making it a versatile tool for various use cases.

 ## Key Features